faceyspacey/rudy/docs/respond-modules.md

 },
 ```

+> The idea is that the parent module has `state.user` with the user session object, and rather than duplicate this data (in some way that likely causes lots of unnecessary additional renderings), we just unveil otherwise hidden pieces of state.
+How it's done will be described in the implementation section, but the hint is that proxies once again come to the rescue to de-couple and make this connection under the hood.

 There may also be a need for `actionMappings`, but it's not clear yet.

 In short, both mappings are form of specialized props or parameters to give child modules special access to *how the parent module sees the store*.
 Notice the argument/prop isn't a `store` or state value itself.
 Rather, it's a mapping in string form.
 The reason should be clear by now: **the same store is used across all modules; we are just using guaranteed to be unique non-conflicting naming to key into it!** This is our secret sauce.